covmunity/Covmunity/README.md

 ## Idea:

 * Build an app, or easily accessible website, that keeps track of your health status and your location.

-* Easily accessible website, that keeps track of your health status and your locationp, or easily accessible website, that keeps track of your health status and your location
+* Easily accessible website, that keeps track of your health status and your location.

 ## Aim: